athomasq/athomasq.github.io/essays/sterner-stuff.md

 <br/>

 **16.** One set of explanations involves measurement error.
-As [William Gibson](https://twitter.com/GreatDismal) wrote, "The future is here, it's just not evenly distributed".
+As [William Gibson](https://twitter.com/GreatDismal) wrote, "The future is already here, it's just not very evenly distributed".
 Maybe we're not looking in the right places for ambition and innovation.

 **17.** China can build a hospital in a week, and transform their entire society in a month (modulo data veracity as always).